g-torr/percolation-grn/Readme.md

-pruning-aOC  This folder for a family of synthetic network  a finite fraction of genes are removed, and the  size of the "AND out component" is evauated.
 ## Extensions for bipartite graphs in networkx
 This repository relies heavily on networkx.
 Some method for direct bipartite graph generation have been extendend.
 In particular: